harmon-amakobe/jira-cloud-run/README.md

 - The `configurations` directory holds various configuration files needed by your Jira Data Center instances.
 For example, you might have a `server.xml` file to customize the Tomcat server settings or any other Jira-specific configuration files.
 - The `LICENSE` file holds the MIT license associated with the project.
 - The `README.md` file provides the project's documentation and instructions for setup.

-### configurations/ (Optional)

-The "configurations" directory holds various configuration files needed by your Jira Data Center instances.
-For example, you might have a "server.xml" file to customize the Tomcat server settings or any other Jira-specific configuration files.

 ## Setting Up the GCP Environment